BIOS-538/BIOS-538.github.io/README.md

 ### Late submissions

 You are automatically entitled to two late submissions throughout the course.
-Any additional late submissions have a penalty of 10% of the grade for that assignment
+Any additional late submissions have a penalty of 10% of the grade for that assignment.
+If you need any accommodations please email the instructor.

 In addition, the policy for religious holidays under **Attendance** extends into late submissions - if you have a religious holiday that occurs on the day of or the day before an assignment is due, please let me know and I can provide an additional extension.